 An Unexpected Cancer Diagnosis: Two Types

 A biopsy of cells from the tumor in Craig’s spine looked like those of the kidney RCC, leading the team to consider the spine tumor a metastasis (spreading) of the kidney cancer.
 It was a tough diagnosis — spreading kidney cancers are life threatening.

-But after removing the tumor, Lo suspected it might be a different cancer, and pathology tests proved him right.
+But after removing the tumor, his neurosurgeon suspected it might be a different cancer, and pathology tests proved him right.
 Craig’s spine had a chordoma, the cells of which look very similar to those of the kidney cancer.

-“This was a unicorn case, since the diagnosis happened after surgery” Lo says.
-“We went into the surgery thinking we were dealing with kidney cancer that had spread to the spine, and it turned out it was another tumor altogether.
-We corrected our course of treatment on the fly.”
+Craig’s treatment team went into surgery thinking they were dealing with kidney cancer that had spread to the spine, but it turned out to be another tumor altogether.

 After surgical removal of the chordoma, Craig underwent targeted radiation with radiation oncologist Kristin Redmond, M.D., M.P.H., to treat lingering traces of the tumor.
 Craig is being be monitored for any recurrence.